 Helping Mavericks with their tech needs

-As The University of Texas at Arlington prepares for a blended approach to fall 2020 courses, student accessibility to technology for online and hybrid courses is a top priority.
+As The University of Texas at Arlington prepares for a blended approach to spring 2021 courses, student accessibility to technology for online and hybrid courses is a top priority.

 UTA recommends students consider the following equipment for a successful experience in online and hybrid courses: